SamuelSwartzberg/flashcardifying_text_temp/misc.md

 A ⟮syndrome⟯ with ⟮a cause⟯ is (properly) ⟮a disease⟯ Sudden infant death ⟮syndrome⟯ is a ⟮syndrome⟯ ⟮because we know what happens, but not why⟯

-#### SIDS

-⟮Sudden infant death syndrome⟯ is the ⟮sudden unexplained death⟯ of ⟮a child less than one year old⟯.
-⟮Sudden infant death syndrome⟯ most often occurs ⟮when the infant is asleep⟯

-#### CFS/ME

-⟮Chronic fatigue syndrome⟯ is also called ⟮myalgic encephalomyelitis⟯.
-⟮CFS⟯ is a syndrome with the main symptom of ⟮strong exaustion⟯ that ⟮becomes worse after any kind of physical or mental activity⟯.
-⟮CFS⟯ is ⟮severe⟯, with ⟮75%⟯ of people ⟮being unable to work⟯ after onset.
-Roughly ⟮1⟯% of the population have ⟮CFS⟯, with it occuring somewhat more frequently in ⟮women⟯.

-### pain

-#### referred pain

-⟮referred pain⟯ is pain ⟮felt somewhere else than the site of the stimulus⟯.

-### errors ＆ lies

-#### misleading

-⟮Dissimulation⟯ is a word meaning  ⟮c+;concealment of one's thoughts, feelings, or character; pretence⟯, but may more specifically mean ⟮hiding an illness to appear healthy (e.g. to be allowed to go on a class trip⟯)
-⟮Malinger⟯ is ⟮feigning illness⟯ to ⟮achieve a desired outcome⟯

-### first aid

-flex-container:✫sm_csm_bewusstlosigkeit_thema1_8804a8c41d.jpg✫
-Beim Prüfen des Bewusstseins zuerst ⟮deutlich⟯ ⟮Ansprechen⟯, dann ⟮vorsichtig⟯ ⟮an den Schultern rütteln⟯.

 ### external cause

 An »external cause« is a reason for the existence of a medical condition which can be associated with a specific object or acute process that was caused by something outside the body.

-#### effects

-##### violence

-contrary to ⟮what films like you to believe⟯, ⟮a single punch⟯, especially ⟮in the head⟯ can lead to ⟮severe debilitating brain damage⟯ or ⟮death⟯.

-##### hypothermia

-⟮Extreme hypothermia⟯ may lead to ⟮undressing⟯, because people suddenly ⟮feel hot⟯ (the mechanism is not well understood, but may be because ⟮the brain malfuncitons⟯, or because ⟮the muscles restricting blood flow to the extremities suddenly relax⟯)
-While ⟮alcohol⟯ makes you feel ⟮warmer⟯, it actually ⟮moves blood⟯ to the ⟮outer skin layers⟯, causing you to ⟮cool out more quickly⟯
-It is generally said that ⟮cotton kills⟯ because it ⟮absorbs way more water⟯ and ⟮does not warm when wet⟯.
-During ⟮late-stage hypothermia⟯, ⟮terminal burrowing⟯ = ⟮hide-and-die sydrome⟯ may occur, where people will ⟮enter small, enclosed spaces⟯ (even if ⟮those do not provide more warmth⟯)
-Being ⟮wet⟯ cools you out more than not because (amongst other reasons) ⟮waters⟯ ⟮thermal conductivity⟯ is ⟮~25 times⟯ higher than ⟮airs⟯

 # isms